 Cons: Small water tank

-The Steam Fast SF-717 Steam Iron is ideal for those who travel a lot.
-It is very lightweight that you can just throw it in your bag and bring it anywhere you go.
-It also comes with a carrying bag and dual voltage for worry-free traveling and maximum portability.
-Although it doesn’t have much power and is not made for heavy loads, it heats up fast and is surprisingly enough to remove wrinkles in clothes that just need a little press.
-This compact iron is perfect for quilting and for quick ironing jobs.
+The handy and compact Steam Fast SF-717 iron is perfect for quilting and for quick ironing jobs.
 It has a steam function that works well and provides a decent amount of steam.
-However, due to its size, it only has a 1.4 ounce water tank so those who have a pile of clothes to iron should be aware that it may require a few refills and it can be quite slow in getting the job done than the bigger ones but luckily, it features a non-stick soleplate that not only offers smooth gliding but can also reach tight spaces and corners.
+However, due to its size, it only has a 1.4 ounce water tank, so those who have a pile of clothes to iron should be aware that it may require a few refills.
+It can also be quite slow in getting the job done compared to the bigger ones but luckily, it features a non-stick soleplate that not only offers smooth gliding but can also reach tight spaces and corners.
 Those who want to skip the inconvenience of traveling with a heavy iron should consider the Steam Fast SF-717.
 It is loaded with all the necessary features and it performs just as well as a full size iron.

 - Useful additions to your steam iron are a shot feature that dispenses a powerful blast of steam to help straighten out deep creases, and a spray that moistens clothes before ironing.

-- Automatic Shut-off is a great safety feature to look for, since it cuts off power to the iron if it gets too hot or left unused for a couple of minutes while plugged in.
+- Automatic Shut-off is an essential safety feature to look for, since it cuts off power to the iron if it gets too hot or left unused for a couple of minutes while plugged in.

 - Steam irons with non-stick coatings will lessen the chances of burned clothes, since the sole plate of the iron will glide over fabric.